📋 In This Article

 Also on this screen: the Nexos AI credits add-on and Oxylabs credits, which adds web search capability to your assistant.
 Both are optional.
 Neither is essential to get started.

 Finish the purchase.
-You’ll land in your hPanel dashboard — that’s Hostinger’s control panel, where you’ll be spending the next 25 minutes or so.
+You’ll land in your hPanel dashboard — that’s Hostinger’s control panel, where you’ll be spending the next 25 minutes completing the rest of the Hostinger OpenClaw setup.

 Step 3: Configure Your VPS — Location, OS, and Backups